ChongWuLab/SUMMIT/README.md

 Unlike other TWAS methods (e.g., PrediXcan), SUMMIT can be a bit more time-consuming.
 Because SUMMIT does not use a designated correlation matrix (LD matrix), the SUMMIT pipeline would spend more time matching models, summary statistics, and reference panel.
 In addition, each SUMMIT's pre-calculated model file contains models from 5 different types of penalized regression, hence more computation time is needed.

 However, with proper parallelization, a complete association study usually takes less than 10 minutes.
-For example, if you decided to split the association tests into 20 smaller subjobs, an index (from 1 to 20) would need to be explicitly passed on to R from the global environment.
+For example, if you decided to split the association tests into 20 smaller subjobs, an index (from 1 to 20) would need to be explicitly passed on to R from the global environment and the ```--parallel``` flag should be set to 20.
 Depending on your computing environment, you may need to manually modify line 2 in ```step2_pos.R/step2_rsid.R```.

 ### Example run